Why should we let kids problem solve?

 - Awareness: become aware of getting into ‘solving problems / fixing mode’ or giving advice or criticising.

-- STOP & PAUSE: Pausing helps you to stop and think and also takes your emotions out of the equation and connect with what is going on for you.
+- STOP & PAUSE: Pausing helps you to stop and think and also take your emotions out of the equation and connect with what is going on for you.
 Emotion is your enemy when you’re trying to support your child.
 Remind yourself that what he says and does is not a reflection on you.
 You may not like how he is behaving, or even how he is thinking, but keep your emotions out of it, even if his behaviour impacts you.
 THIS IS NOT ABOUT YOU.
 You might feel sad about the issues that your child is going through – but they are HIS emotions, not yours!

 - Listen, acknowledge & show empathy: When your kids have problems a good place to start is by LISTENING: CLICK here to read more about ‘effective listening that works’.